Hacking-the-Cloud/hackingthe.cloud/content/aws/capture_the_flag/cicdont.md

     On first glance it appears pretty standard; It installs GitLab, installs the GitLab runners, activates them, etc.

     There is a slight problem though, on the line where they installed GitLab, they accidentally leaked a credential.
 An important one at that.
-That is the credential to the root user.
+That is the credential to the root user of GitLab.

     This is bad news for SoftHouseIO and great news for us.
-Let's use this to log into the GitLab web UI as an administrator (username: root, password: <what's in the useradata>)
+Let's use this to log into the GitLab web UI as an administrator (username: root, password: <what's in the useradata\>)

     After exploring around for a little while, you may stumble into the the `infra-deployer` project.
 That sounds important.

     ![The infra-deployer Project](/images/aws/capture_the_flag/cicdont/deployer.png)

-    "IAM Credentials are being stored in environment variables to be used with the GitLab runners".
+    "Admin IAM Credentials are being stored in environment variables to be used with the GitLab runners".
 That sounds.....very interesting.
 The good news is that as an administrator, we can see those variables.
 Navigate to the `Settings` tab on the left and then click `CI/CD`.
 Next, click `Expand` on the `Variables` section.

     ![Showing the Environment Variables](/images/aws/capture_the_flag/cicdont/variables.png)